-Like I recently mentioned in my FREE Printable Baby Yoda & The Mandalorian Valentine’s Day Cards post, my family has fully succumbed to Baby Yoda fever and are big fans of the show.
+So, needless to say, my family has fully succumbed to Baby Yoda fever and we are all big fans of the show.

-This is why my first-grader, Rowan, decided that he wanted to have Baby Yoda for his Valentine’s Day card box for his school party.
+This is why for this year’s party at school, he decided that he wanted to have Baby Yoda as his Valentine’s Day card box.

-Last year, I whipped up a Love Train box for him, so I got to work on his request for this year…and here’s what I came up with!
+Last year, I whipped up a Love Train Valentine’s Day card box for him, so I got to work on his request for this year…and here’s what I came up with!